One of the most common questions that rug buyers often get asked is, “How can you tell the difference between a handmade rug and a machine made rug?”

 Checking the Knots on the Back of a Rug

-Another way to tell the difference between machine-made and hand-knotted rugs is by inspecting the appearance of the knots on the back of the rug.
+Another way to tell the difference between machine-made and hand-knotted rugs is by inspecting the knots on the back of the rug.
 By looking closely at the back of the rug and inspecting the knots, you can identify whether a rug is machine-made or hand-knotted.

 If the weaving and the knots are not perfectly uniform, you know it is a handmade rug.
 In addition, you can actually distinguish the individual knots when you look at the back of the rug.